 A positive statement, on the other hand, is a factual statement.
 They can be tested or proven.
 These are objective statements.

-The easiest way to discern a normative statement from a positive statement is to whether the statement is a fact or opinion.
+The easiest way to discern normative statements from positive statements is to whether the statement is a fact or opinion.